-Add AppInsight for SQL to a named SQL instance
+Add AppInsight for SQL to a named instance

-A named SQL instance is a SQL server given a name consisting of the network name of the server plus the instance name specified during installation.
-To monitor SQL named instances in SAM with AppInsight for SQL, you need the Virtual IP (VIP) of the SQL server and the full name.
+In SQL Server, a named SQL instance is a SQL server given a name consisting of the network name of the server plus the instance name specified during installation.
+To monitor named instances with AppInsight for SQL, you need the Virtual IP (VIP) of the SQL server and the full name.

 Before adding a server as a node, verify that credentials and permissions are configured on the target SQL server.

-To view monitored nodes, access the SQL Server page and specific SQL Derver Details pages.
-See Display AppInsight for SQL data in the Orion Web Console for details.
+To view monitored nodes, access the SQL Server page and specific SQL Server Details pages.
+See Display AppInsight for SQL data in the SolarWinds Platform Web Console for details.

 The instance becomes enabled after the first poll, which may take a few minutes.

-If you do not know the VIP, follow these steps to ping the server:
+If you do not know the VIP address, follow these steps to ping the server:

 - Open a command prompt.